Vultures-V/ql1-voart-marketplace/CONTRIBUTING.md

 - [ ] Documentation is updated
 - [ ] Commit messages are clear

+## Note
+The QL1 Voart Marketplace's UI/UX is complete, but blockchain integrations are still under development.
+Plan your contributions accordingly.

 ## 🤝 Code of Conduct

 - Be respectful and inclusive